Lysxia/gradual-eff-paper/src/Progress.lagda.md

 The reduction rule to be applied depends on the structure of the `cast`.
 We first try to `split` the cast.
 ```
-progress± v ±p with splitᶜ ±p in e
+progress± v ±a with split ±a in e
 ```

 If the cast is an identity cast, then the `ident` rule applies, removing the